Here’s a look at Hurricane Sandy, which was also called “Superstorm Sandy.”

-October 22-29, 2012 - Hurricane Sandy, as a hurricane and a post-tropical cyclone, is directly responsible for at least 147 deaths in the Northeast United States, Canada, and the Caribbean, according to the National Hurricane Center.
-The death toll in the United States directly attributed to Sandy includes 48 in New York, 12 in New Jersey, 5 in Connecticut, 2 in Pennsylvania, and five in other states.
+October 22-29, 2012 - Hurricane Sandy, as a hurricane and a post-tropical cyclone, is directly responsible for at least 147 deaths in the United States, Canada and the Caribbean, according to the National Hurricane Center.
+The death toll in the United States directly attributed to Sandy includes 48 in New York, 12 in New Jersey, five in Connecticut, two in Pennsylvania and five in other states.
 In the Caribbean, Haiti (54 deaths) and Cuba (11 deaths) are the countries affected the most, and there is one death in Canada.

-October 29, 2012 - New York Harbor's surf reaches a record level when a buoy measures a 32.5-foot wave.
-That wave is 6.5 feet taller than a 25-foot wave churned up by Hurricane Irene in 2011.
+October 29, 2012 - New York Harbor’s surf reaches a record level when a buoy measures a 32.5-foot wave.
+That wave is more than seven feet taller than a 25-foot wave churned up by Hurricane Irene in 2011.

 October 22, 2012 - Sandy develops into a tropical storm in the Caribbean Sea.